mrminhaz87/Railway-IT-OT-Demo/attack/OT_attack_case1_falseCmdInjection.md

 ------

-### Train Operation Workshop and Attack Procedures
+### Train Operation and Attack Procedures

 #### Train Operation Basic Background Knowledge Introduction

-There will be a short work shop to introduce the train basic train control part in the railway system before the red team members can implement the attack.
-The train cyber range network topology is shown below :
+There will be a brief workshop to precede the implementation of the attack, providing an introduction to the fundamental control aspects of trains within the railway system.
+The cyber range network topology for the train simulation is depicted below:

 ![](img/topology.png)

-The false data injection program will be implanted in one of the computer in the Operational room network, we named it as rail_op_victim.
-This computer is in the PLC's white list.
+The false data injection program will be implanted in one of the computer in the railway operational room sub-network, we named it as `rail_op_victim`.
+This computer's IP address is in the PLC's white list.

 **Real world Emulator Train Operation Introduction**